Thesamuel01/Thesamuel01/README.md

 <p align="center">

-  👨‍💻 I work as a Backend developer at Triibo.
+  👨‍💻 I work as a Software Engineer at Daemon Investments.

   📚 I have been immersed in the world of programming since 2021.
-Currently, I am pursuing an MBA in software engineering at FIAP.

-  🎓 I hold a degree in electrical engineering.
+  🎓 I hold an MBA in Software Engineering and a bachelor's degree in Electrical Engineering.

   🇧🇷 I am from Brazil.